-As Music Director of the Opéra de Paris since 2009 and the Principal Conductor of the Wiener Symphoniker since the 2014/15 Season, Phillipe Jordan is counted among the best established and most sought-after conductors of his generation.
-He has been appointed Music Director of the Vienna State Opera from 2020.
+Music Director of the Opéra national de Paris since 2009 and the Principal Conductor of the Wiener Symphoniker since the 2014/15 Season, Philippe Jordan is counted among the best established and most sought-after conductors of his generation.
+He has been appointed Music Director of the Wiener Staatsoper beginning in 2020.

-Maestro Jordan’s career on the podium begann at Germany’s Stadttheater Ulm in the 1994/95 Season.
-From 1998 to 2001 Jordan served as Assistant Conductor and Kapellmeister under Daniel Barenboim at the Staatsoper Unter den Linden in Berlin.
+Maestro Jordan’s career on the podium began as Kapellmeister at Germany’s Stadttheater Ulm and at the Staatsoper Unter den Linden in Berlin.
 From 2001 to 2004 he was Principal Conductor of Austria’s Oper Graz and the Grazer Philharmonisches Orchester.
-During that period, Jordan also debuted at many of the most important international opera houses and festival, including the Metropolitan and Houston Grand Opera, the festivals of Salzburg, Aix-en-Provence and Glyndebourne, as well as the Royal Opera House Covent Garden, Vienna State Opera, Bayerische Staatsoper and the Festspielhaus Baden-Baden.
-From 2006 to 2010, Jordan served as Principal Guest Conductor of Berlin’s Staatsoper Unter den Linden, and in summer 2012 he made his debut at the Bayreuth Festival leading a production of Parsifal.
+During that period, Jordan also debuted at many of the most important international opera houses and festivals, including the Metropolitan and Houston Grand Operas, the festivals of Salzburg, Aix-en-Provence and Glyndebourne, as well as the Royal Opera House Covent Garden, Wiener Staatsoper, Bayerische Staatsoper and the Festspielhaus Baden-Baden.
+From 2006 to 2010, Jordan served as Principal Guest Conductor of Berlin’s Staatsoper Unter den Linden, and in summer 2012 he made his debut at the Bayreuther Festspiele leading a production of Parsifal.
 He returned to New York in Spring 2019 to conduct The Ring of the Nibelungen at the Metropolitan Opera.

-As a symphonic conductor, Maestro Jordan has worked with such renowned orchestras as the Berlin, Munich and Vienna Philharmonics, the Vienna Symphony, Radio Symphony Orchestra of Vienna, Orchestra Philharmonique de Radio France, the Philharmonia Orchestra London, the London Symphony Orchestra, the Orchestra Dell’Accademia Nazionale di Santa Cecilia in Rome, Orchestre de la Suisse Romande, Tonhalle-Orchester Zürich, Chamber Orchestra of Europe, Mahler Chamber Orchestra, Gustav Mahler Youth Orchestra, NDR Sinfonieorchester Hamburg and the Salzburger Mozarteumorchester.
+As a symphonic conductor, Maestro Jordan has worked with such renowned European orchestras as the Berliner, Münchner and Wiener Philharmoniker, the Staatskapelle Berlin, the Wiener Symphoniker, the RSO Wien, the Orchestre Philharmonique de Radio France, the Philharmonia Orchestra London, the London Symphony Orchestra, the Orchestra Dell’Accademia Nazionale di Santa Cecilia in Rome, the Orchestre de la Suisse Romande, the Tonhalle-Orchester Zürich, the Chamber Orchestra of Europe, the Mahler Chamber Orchestra, the Gustav Mahler Jugend Orchester, the NDR Sinfonieorchester Hamburg and the Salzburger Mozarteumorchester.
 In North America, he has conducted the symphony orchestras of Seattle, St. Louis, Dallas, Detroit, Chicago, Cleveland, Philadelphia, Washington, Minnesota, Montreal, Los Angeles, New York and San Francisco.
 In the current season he will work again with the New York Philharmonic as well as the LA Philharmonic.